cliffcrosland/writing/README.md

 work.

 ## Todos
-- Establish the Postgres schema for users.
-- Create the Rust backend project.
 - Create a GRPC server that supports writing operations.
 - Create the frontend project.
 Decide whether to focus on performance with Mikado or play it safe with React.